NatashaGreenough/NatashaGreenough/README.md

 ### Hi👋 I'm Natasha,

-A 4th year undergraduate student seeking an opportunity to leverage my skills and experiences.
-Particularly drawn to the field of data management and machine learning.
+A recent Computer Innovation Engineering graduate with hands-on experience in data management and machine learning.
+Eager to apply my skills and grow professionally in a challenging, real-world environment as a first jobber.

-- 🏫📐 Currently studying at King Mongkut's Institute of Technology Ladkrabang, Thailand.
+- 🏫📐 Studied at King Mongkut's Institute of Technology Ladkrabang, Thailand.
 - 💻⚙️ Bachelor of Engineering in Computer Innovation Engineering (International program)

 ### My skills include